newfla/Rust-UDP-To-Kafka-Forwarding/README.md

 # Rust-UDP-To-Kafka-Forwarding

-A simple UDP async server based on [Tokio framework](https://https://tokio.rs) that forwards packets to [Apache Kafka](https://kafka.apache.org/).
+A simple UDP and DTLS async server based on [Tokio framework](https://https://tokio.rs) that forwards packets to [Apache Kafka](https://kafka.apache.org/).

 Each UDP datagram is forwarded to kafka with an header containing :
 - Source IP and PORT of udp packet